McDonnell Douglas MD-80s in 1/400 Scale

 |

-One of the Jet-X releases and four of the New Jet-X releases have been MD-87s not standard length MD-80s so technically have separate moulds.
-The MD-80 has been rather ignored by manufacturers with many obvious models missing (Delta widget, AirCal, Frontier, Muse Air, Transtar, New York Air, SAS, Alitalia, Finnair, Swissair, Airtours, Iberia etc etc etc. New MD-80 models are still released but it is a trickle rather than a flood.
+The MD-80 has been rather ignored by manufacturers with many obvious models missing (Delta Ron Allen, AirCal, Frontier, Muse Air, Continental globe, SAS, Alitalia, Finnair, Austrian, Airtours, Iberia etc etc etc).
+New MD-80 models are still released but it is a trickle rather than a flood.
+Hopefully the just announced NG Models MD-80s will change that situation for the better as there are literally hundreds of release options.

-Even with its issues this has been the mould to beat in the MD-80 range for many years.
+Even with its issues this has been the mould to beat in the MD-80 range for many years, however it was mainly used for US airlines so available liveries are somewhat limited.

-Even with its issues this has been the mould to beat in the MD-80 range for many years.
+Even with its issues this has been the mould to beat in the MD-80 range for many years, however it was mainly used for US airlines so available liveries are somewhat limited.

 TucanoLine / Phoenix Mould (2002)

-In 2014 Phoenix replaced the ugly static gear with rolling gear which has improved the mould considerably as can be seen from this China Eastern example.
-Even so I'm still not a fan and the fuselage still appears too level with no nose down attitude.
+In 2014 Phoenix replaced the ugly static gear with rolling gear which has improved the mould a little as can be seen from the FAT example below.
+I'm still not a fan and the fuselage still appears too level with no nose down attitude.
 This mould's not for me and appears to have fallen out of usage anyway.

 New Jet-X Mould (2009)

-In 2009 the new Jet-X, no longer associated with Dragon Wings moulds, created its own MD-80.
+In 2009 the new Jet-X, no longer associated with Dragon Wings and now owned by Blue Box - see here for the history, created its own MD-80.
 The mould appears ok except the nose appears to be too long and as with the Gemini/JC MD-90 below there appears some thickening of the lower fuselage moving forward ahead the wing.
 The nose length is possibly accentuated by Jet-X's regular issue of not printing the cockpit windows high enough - so they sometimes appear to be slipping down the nose.
-Otherwise the mould is not bad and at least has no seams.
-Jet-X have released 10 examples between 2009-2011 and the company now appears dead.
-There are less airlines than you might expect as Jet-X released both Chrome and Polished versions of the same model for their AA, Aeromexico and JAS releases.
+Otherwise the mould is not bad and at least has slot in wings and stabilisers.
+Jet-X released a small number of examples between 2009-2011 but the brand was discontinued by JC Wings and the mould vanished too.
+There are less airline releases than you might expect as Jet-X released both Chrome and Polished versions of the same model for their AA, Aeromexico and JAS releases.
 The mould does have the nose down aspect of the MD-80 however it looks like it may be a bit too nose down.

 Gemini Jets Mould (2013) - Version 1

 Gemini had apparently had an MD-80 in the works for a long time and its arrival in 2013 was much anticipated.
-Sadly the first release, American Airlines was close to a disaster as it appears that something definitely went wrong in the production of the model leaving the area forward of the wing, especially the nose, very variable.
-That the model was released in such a state says something rather disturbing about Gemini's quality control, which has to be further questioned with the recent (2014) return of Zinc Rot in some Gemini models.
+Sadly the first release, American Airlines was very poor as it appears that something went wrong in the production of the model leaving the area forward of the wing, especially the nose, very variable.

 Gemini Jets Mould (2014) Version 2